mkejeiri/Domain-Driven-Design/README.md

 *_Domain Services_*
 ----------------------------------------
- - Don't have state per its own
+ - Don't have state per their own
  - Contain some domain logic
  - Contains knowledge that doesn't belong neither to entities not to value objects

 *_Domain Services Vs Application Service_*
 ----------------------------------------
- - Domain Services :resides inside of the domain layer, Contains domain logic and doesn't communicate with the outside world
+ - Domain Services : resides inside of the domain layer, Contains domain logic and doesn't communicate with the outside world
  - Application Service: resides outside of the domain layer, Communicates with the outside world and doesn't contain domain logic, they delegates execution to domain classes such as entities, value objects, repositories and domain services.